-$\begin{array}{c} \text{Property} \\ \textit{documentation} \end{array}$ domain range subLogicOf The subject is a subl Logic ogic of the object Logic supportsLogic The subject OMS lar OMSLanguage nguage has a seman Logic stics specified in terms of the object logic. specifiesSemanticsOf The subject logic is supportsLogic.
-0 OMSLanguage essemantics of the object OMS language; inverse of

-OMSs in the subject OMS language can be serialized in the object serialization.
-Note that the serialization should be as specific as possible, i.e. one should not say that "OWL can be serialized in XML" and "Common Logic can be serialized in XML", but instead "OWL can be serialized in OWL/XML" and "Common Logic can be serialized in XCL", taking into account that OWL/XML and XCL are two different XML languages.

-serializes Serialization OMSLanguage

-$\label{the subject logic is used to specify the semantics of the object OMS\ language;\ inverse\ of\ supports Serialization.$
+$\operatorname{Property} documentation$ domain range subLogicOf The subject is a subl Logic ogic of the object Logic supportsLogic The subject OMS lar OMSLanguage nguage has a seman Logic tics specified in terms of the object logic. specifiesSemanticsOf The subject logic is supportsLogic.
+Logic used to specify the OMSLanguage semantics of the object OMS language; inverse of supportsSerialization OMSLanguage Serialization OMSs in the subject OMS language can be serialized in the object serialization.
+Note that the serialization should be as specific as possible, i.e. one should not say that "OWL can be serialized in XML" and "Common Logic can be serialized in XML", but instead "OWL can be serialized in OWL/XML" and "Common Logic can be serialized in XCL", taking into account that OWL/XML and XCL are two different XML languages. serializes The subject logic is supportsSerialization Serialization used to specify the OMSLanguage semantics of the object OMS language; inverse of